device-zone/device-389ds/README.md

 # device-389ds
-Provides a 389ds directory server appliance
+Provides a 389ds directory server appliance.

 This appliance does the following: